juanfakoly/TAE/README.md

     <parameter name="password" value="" />
 ```

-* IS NECESARY SET EVERY VALUE TO THESE PARAMATERS.
+* IS NECESSARY SET EVERY VALUE TO THESE PARAMETERS.